 If you are considering volunteering abroad, it can be difficult to decide how you would like to use your time and which organisation to choose to volunteer with.

-It is important when deciding to take into consideration if the work you will be doing will be of value to both yourself and the local community, and if the organisation you will be volunteering with is legitimate and puts the wellbeing of the local people and environment first.
+When deciding, it is important to consider whether the work you will be doing will be of value to both yourself and the local community, and if the organisation you will be volunteering with is legitimate and puts the wellbeing of the local people and environment first.

-To make sure you make the right choice when volunteering, you should ask yourself and the organisation questions before committing to the role.
+To be sure you make the right choice when volunteering, you can ask yourself and the organisation questions before committing to the role.

 Why do I want to volunteer?